 as a gift to others"

-I work with people of all types, both in person (in Hamilton, Ontario, Canada) and online (coaching clients only).
+I work with people of all types, both in person (in Hamilton, Ontario, Canada) and online (via Skype).
 I have a special interest in serving those who identify as artistic, creative, gifted, and/or highly sensitive.
 I assist individuals with a variety of issues, including:

 Anxiety & depression;

 Relationship & family issues (including raising gifted kids);

 Spirituality & existential issues.

 I care deeply about you and your particular life challenges.

 I'm dedicated to helping you reach your important and unique life goals.